Rahul9649/Weboski/README.md

 # Weboski
-Weboski is a web development Bootcamp conducted by IEDC CEC.
+Weboski is a Web Development Bootcamp conducted by IEDC CEC.
 So this is our team project for this bootcamp.

 ## Team Members